psaikido/hugle.uk/pages/hk/sun/index.md

 permalink: /sun/
 ---

-Inner journeys from the 90s onwards in a roughly chronological order of when they were written.
+Poems on love, longing, loss and darkness.
+They have all sprung from the silence of meditation.
+I rarely write in a deliberate way but instead wait until something comes up demanding to be written.

 !["Gaia House style"](/assets/images/chan/GaiaHouseStyle.jpg "Gaia House style")